slave-blocker/voider/README.md

 cd voider/voider

-Run the install with the user that is going to have the scripts, in /home/(you)/.config/
+Run the install with the user that is going to have the scripts.

-./install.sh (sudo password will be needed)
+./install_as_user.sh (sudo password will be needed)

-additionally install :
+additionally run as root :

-pip3 install scapy (as root)
+./install_as_root.sh

 **How to use** :